NRCan/geo-deep-learning/docs/source/model.rst

 Much like training machines for self-learning, this occurs at multiple levels, using the algorithms to make a inference on a image without annotation at the end.

-While no one network is considered perfect, some algorithms are better suited to perform specific tasks or extract specific patterns.
+While not one network is considered perfect, some algorithms are better suited to perform specific tasks or extract specific patterns.

 Here some models available in **GDL**.